elileinkram/_feedstack_web/README.md

 [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) is a programmable social network.

-We give people the tools to build their own ranking algorithms that can be used to make purpose-built feeds.
+We give people the tools to build their own ranking algorithms so that they can make purpose-built feeds.

 # How it works